Dan-Matthews-23/local-legends/README.md

 ### First Time Visitor Goals

+- To learn more about Local Legends
 - To be able to read reviews that other users have left
 - To be able to create an account then log in
-- To be able to Create, Read, Update and Delete reviews and an account

 ### Returning Visitor Goals